 For U.S. purposes we reported the cancellation of the plan as a sale in Form 8621 in the current year without amending previous years.
 The amount invested was less than the return so there was no taxable PFIC income.

 We did, however, need to amend the client’s FBAR Forms for the previous two years.
-Client chose not to make use of any disclosure incentives and filed the amended FBAR forms with an accompanying explanation provided by us.
+The client chose not to make use of any disclosure incentives and filed the amended FBAR forms with an accompanying explanation provided by us.
 To present, client did not receive any response from the U.S. Department of the Treasury or the IRS.
 This generally means that his amended forms were accepted.